GRC Engineering

 Two models matter most for organizations facing FedRAMP authorization.
 Start with the SSP model: it replaces your Word-based System Security Plan with structured data that automated tools validate against your selected Profile.
 Then build Component Definitions for reusable infrastructure.
 When a new system uses AWS S3, the S3 component definition carries its control implementation statements forward without re-documenting them.
 One definition, used across every system that touches that service.

+The audit fix.
 Identify which OSCAL models you need first based on your compliance timeline.
 For FedRAMP authorization, prioritize the SSP and Component Definition models.
 Pull your existing Word-based SSP and map each section to the corresponding OSCAL SSP element.
 Your control selection rationale feeds the Profile model.
 Assessment reports feed the SAR model.
 Your remediation tracker becomes the POA&M model.
 Start with the SSP conversion: it is the largest document and the longest migration.

 What Does FedRAMP RFC-0024 Require and When?